 Some potential questions your doctor or other health care provider might ask include:

-How long have you been trying to become pregnant?
+- How long have you been trying to become pregnant?

-How often do you have intercourse?
+- How often do you have sex?

-Have you ever been pregnant?
+- Have you ever been pregnant?
 If so, what was the outcome of that pregnancy?

-Have you had any pelvic or abdominal surgeries?
+- Have you had pelvic or abdominal surgeries?

-Have you been treated for any gynecological conditions?
+- Have you been treated for gynecological conditions?

-At what age did you first start having periods?
+- At what age did you start having periods?

-On average, how many days pass between the beginning of one menstrual cycle and the beginning of your next menstrual cycle?
+- On average, how many days pass between the beginning of one menstrual cycle and the beginning of your next menstrual cycle?

-Do you experience premenstrual symptoms, such as breast tenderness, abdominal bloating or cramping?
+- Do you have premenstrual symptoms, such as breast tenderness, abdominal bloating or cramping?